wilsonrljr/sysidentpy/docs/book/9-Validation.md

 ![](https://github.com/wilsonrljr/sysidentpy-data/blob/4085901293ba5ed5674bb2911ef4d1fa20f3438d/book/assets/c09_ex_2.png?raw=true)

 In the end of day, the best model will be the model that satisfy the user needs.
-However, its important to understand how to analyse the models so you can have an idea if you can get some improvements without too much work.
+However, it's important to understand how to analyse the models so you can have an idea if you can get some improvements without too much work.

 For the sake of curiosity, lets check how the model perform if we run a 1-step ahead prediction.
 We don't need to fit the model again, just make another prediction using the 1-step option.